jakuski/website/src/content/projects/ones-and-zeroes.md

 ## Flipside '23 {% #flipside-information %}

 This project was done as part of the {% link href=$links.flipside newWindow=true %}Flipside 2023 programme{% /link %}.
-The programme aims to get young Londoners into the digital product industry.
-It's a training programme which lasted 9 weeks for the '23 cohort.
-The programme was run by {% link href=$links.aNewDirection newWindow=true %}A New Direction{% /link %} and was taught by the following studios:
+The programme, which lasts for 12 weeks, aims to get young Londoners into the digital product industry.
+The programme is run by {% link href=$links.aNewDirection newWindow=true %}A New Direction{% /link %} and was taught by the following studios this year:

 - [Made by Many](https://madebymany.com/)
 - [Frog](https://www.frog.co/)